-- The full-time equivalent of two standard academic years (usually six terms); or - A reduced period of a minimum of one term (as agreed with the appropriate body) based on previous teaching experience; or - A reduced period for part-time ECTs covering but not equivalent to two academic years (as agreed with the appropriate body); or - · An extended period as a result of absences occurring during the period; or - An extension following a decision by the appropriate body or the appeals body.
+- The full-time equivalent of two standard academic years (usually six terms); or - A reduced period of a minimum of one term (as agreed with the appropriate body) based on previous teaching experience; or - A reduced period for part-time ECTs covering but not equivalent to two academic years (as agreed with the appropriate body); or - An extended period as a result of absences occurring during the period; or recommendation.
+They will then send written notification within three working days of reaching the decision to the ECT and the headteacher.

 ECTs are still able to progress both their career and pay grade during and after the two-year induction period, and are not adversely impacted by this.
+The extension to a two-year induction period will not prevent the school from awarding pay progression to ECTs at the end of their first year.

-The appropriate body will make the final decision as to whether an ECT's performance against the 'Teachers' Standards' has been satisfactory, taking into account the recommendations of the executive headteacher.
-The appropriate body will make a decision within 20 working days of receiving the headteacher's recommendation.
-They will then send written notification within three working days of reaching the decision to the ECT and the headteacher.
+The appropriate body will make the final decision as to whether an ECT's performance against the 'Teachers' Standards' has been satisfactory, taking into account the recommendations of the headteacher.
+The appropriate body will make a decision within 20 working days of receiving the headteacher's